gridbugs/boat-journey/extras/windows/README.txt

 ## Package Contents

-- template2023.exe: Graphical version of the game
+- boat_journey.exe: Graphical version of the game
-- template2023-compatibility.exe: Graphical version of the game (slower but possibly more compatible)
+- boat-journey-compatibility.exe: Graphical version of the game (slower but possibly more compatible)